mikhail-zvinchuk/Pontis_Godot/Readme.md

 # 🚀 Pontis

-Failed attempt at making a game tht I played with my grandma.
+Failed attempt at making a game that I played with my grandma.
 You can see thi project in action [here](https://bigpupseg.itch.io/pontis) on itch.

 ## 📋 Table of Contents